medusajs/medusa/docs/content/advanced/backend/endpoints/add.md

 ## Overview

 Custom endpoints reside under the `src/api` directory in your Medusa Backend.
-They're defined in a TypeScript or JavaScript file that is named `index` (for example, `index.ts`).
+They're defined in a TypeScript or JavaScript file that is named `index` (for example, `types.ts`).
 This file should export a function that returns an Express router.

 ## Implementation

-To create a new endpoint, start by creating a new file in `src/api` called `index.ts`.
-At its basic format, `index.ts` should look something like this:
+To create a new endpoint, start by creating a new file in `src/api` called `types.ts`.
+At its basic format, `types.ts` should look something like this:

 ```ts
 import { Router } from "express"